bluepersia/FluidScale/README.md

 1. Performance optimization - only compute what's on screen, set the rest to defaults.
 2. Custom scroll anchoring algorithm.
 Read more below.
+3. JSON loading is deactivated in 'dev' mode.
+Read more below.
+4. `usingJSON` flag to halt stylesheet parsing.
+Read more below.

 Welcome to FluidScale, a JS runtime style engine that applies pixel-perfect fluid scaling to your CSS.